 Poland plans to close Europe's most polluting power plant by end 2036

-Poland plans to close Europe's most polluting power plant by the end of 2036, a draft document published by local authorities said on Tuesday, after energy group PGE (PGE.WA) scrapped plans to develop an open-pit coal mine to support it.
+WARSAW (Reuters) - Poland plans to close Europe’s most polluting power plant by the end of 2036, a draft document published by local authorities said on Tuesday, after energy group PGE scrapped plans to develop an open-pit coal mine to support it.

 The document, which is subject to public consultation, is part of the Lodz region’s application for support from the European Union Just Transition Fund, aimed at helping regions bear the cost of shifting to a climate-neutral economy.